JurMich/EditORINE/README.txt

 '});' at 180) and in 'NORditor_main_visualizator.js', line 108 - 109
 (closing tag at 112).
 Remove the lines along with the closing tag.

 3.)
-Run editor at the server
+Run editor at the server:
 Simply place your 'monomers.json' file in data directory of your site and replace 'monomers.json' in
 'd3.json('monomers.json', function(jsonContents){' in